 Becoming a successful coach

 Gene Byrne explains how to create a positive environment for the good of your athlete and the sport.

 It sounds simple, yet it is not.
 Many have difficulty separating their coaching personalities from their true personalities.
 In-experience tends to have us believe we are the best; a wise person learns from mistakes and succeeds while others fail to evolve.
 Luckily, the Internet can be used to begin gaining experience by helping to find the right education.
-For the beginner, one can go to many websites that exclusively track and field orientated.
-Example: www.iaaf.org, the International Organizing Body and in particular, for those in the USA, www.usatf.org, both sites are full of educational opportunities.
-Most countries, with a national track and field structure, have an organizing body where coaches can become members, involve themselves in education where they can begin to understand track and field.
+For the beginner, one can go to many websites that are exclusively track and field orientated.
+Example: www.iaaf.org, the International Organizing Body, and in particular, for those in the USA, www.usatf.org, both sites are full of educational opportunities.
+Most countries, with a national track and field structure, have an organizing body where coaches can become members, and involve themselves in education where they can begin to understand track and field.

 Do not train the athlete according to experiences, learn to use modern techniques and plan for success.
 Approaching this volatile sport without a plan is suicidal.
 Planning can be simple or complicated, depending on the situation.
 There needs to be a certain amount of flexibility built in to accommodate unforeseen complications.
 A basic training plan calls for a periodisation chart.
 Planning the training year is impracticable without periodisation; yes, it is done, although important peaks may well be missed without it.
 Designing a comprehensive periodisation chart for the team or individual is imperative.
 It will also benefit the coach to create a chart for themself.